NicolaPerin/ParallelProgramming/Week5/README.md

-Parallel implementation of the FFTW algorithm
+Parallel implementation of the FFTW algorithm.
+See the `Solution` folder for the implementation and benchmarks.